nottrobin/docs/src/en/charms-destroy.md

 instruct Juju to destroy the storage once detached.
 See [Using Juju Storage][charms-storage] for details on dynamic storage.

-!!!
-Note:
+[note]
 Removing an application which has active relations with another running application will terminate that relation.
 Charms are written to handle this, but be aware that the other application may no longer work as expected.
 To remove relations between deployed applications, see the section below.
+[/note]

 ## Removing units